jeanlopescruz/CursoGit/readme.txt

-a primeira frase do dia é legal
+a primeira frase do dia é Deus é bom